Opollo11/Automated-Mask-on-Facial-Images/README.md

 ```
 #### Making Virtual environment for the project

-Enter the name for the virtual environment in place of <myenv>
+Enter the name for the virtual environment in place of 'myenv'
 ```
 python3 -m venv <myvenv>
 source <myvenv>/bin/activate